Food art: Visual

-Whereas, in the latter half of the 20th century and the 21st century saw the use of digital photography increase and be used as a new means to reach their audiences through modern art.
+Whereas, the latter half of the 20th century and the 21st century saw the use of digital photography increase and be used as a new means to reach its audiences through modern art.
 Typically used in the commercial setting, food photography captures the still life representation of food used for advertisements, packaging, magazines and menus.
 Social media platforms like Instagram and TikTok have allowed artists and amateur users to share their creations easily online and start trends like #foodporn and #instafood as a result.

 Performance

 Traditional food art creations are portrayed in two-dimensional still life form, but some contemporary food artists have experimented using performance as a form of expression to transform our understanding of troubling issues.

 Red Hong Yi (also known as 'Red'), a Malaysian artist and architect, recreated plate-sized portraiture entirely out of food.
 So far, Red has created works depicting Ai Weiwei's face from sunflower seeds, Jay Chou out of coffee stains and other contemporary Chinese icons out of various objects.
 As well as humour, artistic works challenge current global and political issues with her most recent project involves a series of portraits of Asian individuals out of foodstuff such as cake sprinkles and matcha leaves titled "I am not a virus."
 This series attempted to address anti-Asian racism and violence around the world, especially following the Coronavirus pandemic.